rgautham7/rgautham7/README.md

 <br/>

 </div>
-<p>Driven web development professional with more than 250 Leetcode conquests, fueled by a passion for innovation and growth.
+<p align="center">Driven web development professional with more than 250 Leetcode conquests, fueled by a passion for innovation and growth.
 Seeking to harness deep technical expertise and results-oriented mindset to build impactful solutions that push the boundaries of online experiences</p>
 </div>

 <h3>👨🏻‍💻 About Me</h3>